Sourdough Baking

 -

-So what is a sourdough starter?
+So, what is sourdough starter?

-It is a mixture of flour and water that, over time, naturally develops yeast and healthy bacteria.
-While a lot of baked goods use commercial yeast to leaven the bread, this mixture captures the wild yeast in the air and activates it.
+Sourdough starter is a mixture of flour and water that, over time, naturally develops yeast and healthy bacteria.
+While a lot of baked goods use commercial yeast to leaven the bread (make it rise and fluff up) , this mixture captures the wild yeast in the air and activates it.
+This mixture is referred to as a preferment because it is given time to ferment before being combined with ingredients to make dough that turns into bread.

 If you want to bake your own sourdough bread but the starter process sounds like too much, you can look into purchasing sourdough starter at a local bakery.
 You can also get some starter from another person who has sourdough – ask your friends or post in your local Facebook groups to find someone who might have starter to spare!